TechPaula/LT6502/README.md

 A 6502 based laptop design

 Yes, I know I'm crazy, but I figured why not.
 I'm enjoying working the [PC6502](https://github.com/TechPaula/PC6502/) project but having a little tower of PCBs on the sofa isn't the best.
-It'll be simple, these are the preliminary specs;
+It's very simple, these are the specs
 * 65C02 running at 8MHz
 * 46K RAM
 * BASIC in ROM